robrwo/perl-Alien-Brotli/README.md

 # DESCRIPTION

-This distriution installs `brotli`, so that it can be used by other distributions.
+This distribution installs `brotli`, so that it can be used by other distributions.

 It does this by first trying to detect an existing installation.
 If